filecoin-project/specs/README.md

 ## View Website

-https://filecoin-project.github.io/specs is the user-friendly website rendering, which we recommend for reading this repository. ~The website is updated automatically with every merge to `master`.~ Automatic updates are currently broken, so please read the contents of this repo for the latest spec.
+https://filecoin-project.github.io/specs is the user-friendly website rendering, which we recommend for reading this repository.
+The website is updated automatically with every merge to `master`.

 ## Contributing